David Rubenstein Treehouse at Harvard University

 Most critically, given the partially occupied nature of the building, the team was responsible for coordination across multiple trades and projects to ensure that a code compliant state of life safety systems was maintained throughout construction, culminating in successful testing with the City of Boston Building and Fire Departments at the time of Base Building turnover, which occurred while multiple fitout projects remained ongoing.
 Through coordination and planning, the building-wide approach captured the necessary condition of the fitout spaces during the fitout construction, while also appreciating the necessary level of protection afforded at the building-wide level and was fully documented in the building-wide Project Turnover Plan.

-Dartmouth Hitchcock Medical Center – Lebanon, NH
+Dartmouth Hitchcock Medical Center – New High-Rise Bed Tower

 Code Red Consultants was proud to continue our involvement in the healthcare industry by providing testing and inspection services on the new Dartmouth Hitchcock Medical Center Patient Pavilion in Lebanon, NH.
 The project consisted of a new, ground-up 240,000 square foot high-rise bed tower, connected to the existing hospital campus.